 You want everything you need to be accessible without taking up precious legroom.
 This absolutely does the trick!
 We can fit multiple water bottles, snacks, toiletries, boarding passes, etc… inside of this.
 I’m always amazed by how much will fit in there!
 Then, when it’s empty, I just fold it back up and tuck it away.
 It’s perfect!

 Airlines tend to provide a variety of options for keeping passengers entertained on long-haul flights, but we’ve also seen the WiFi and in-flight entertainment services fail.
-That’s why we like to have backup.
+That’s why we like to have a backup.
 Who wants to be sitting there twiddling their thumbs for 10 hours straight?
 Then again, we’d probably just go to sleep!

 Books and magazines don’t require technology to enjoy.
 We find them to be a great low-tech way to keep your mind from turning to mush.
 Eyes get tired in that dim cabin light?
 You can also download movies and television shows to your devices so that you can watch them even without WiFi!